Sawing a lady in half illusion

 No, Harry Houdini never sawed a woman in half.

-As the audience eagerly watches the stage, the magician confidently strides out, accompanied by his lovely assistant.
-The assistant, wearing a glittering, sequined outfit, steps into a large wooden box slightly longer than her height.
+As the audience eagerly watches the stage, the magician confidently strides out, accompanied by his lovely assistant. the assistant, wearing a glittering, sequined outfit, steps into a large wooden box slightly longer than her height.

 The magician then secures the box with several metal latches, ensuring the assistant cannot move or escape.

-The lovely assistant safely locked inside, the magician theatrically raises a large, menacing-looking saw.
-With a flourish, the magician begins sawing through the box.
-The audience can hear the sound of the saw cutting through the wood, creating an atmosphere of tension and anticipation.
+The lovely assistant safely locked inside, the magician theatrically raises a large, menacing-looking saw. with a flourish, the magician begins sawing through the box. the audience can hear the sound of the saw cutting through the wood, creating an atmosphere of tension and anticipation.

-As the magician continues to saw, something seems amiss.
-The audience begins to notice that the woman’s muffled cries from within the box are growing more distressed.
-The magician, seemingly oblivious, maintains a wide grin and continues sawing with fervor.
+As the magician continues to saw, something seems amiss. the audience begins to notice that the woman’s muffled cries from within the box are growing more distressed. the magician, seemingly oblivious, maintains a wide grin and continues sawing with fervor.

 Suddenly, the magician halts, and a look of genuine shock and horror replaces his smile.
 The audience gasps as the magician frantically tries to undo the latches on the box.